wumpz/wumpz.github.io/_posts/2018-11-10-netbeans-platform-branding.md

 </plugin>
 ```

-    3. now let select the needed files and putting it into the jar using your nbm plugin
+  3. now let us select the needed files and putting it into the jar using your nbm plugin

 ```xml
 <plugin>